networknext/next/docs/disable_the_raspberry_clients.md

 git push origin
 ```

-Push a dev tag to trigger a deploy to dev:
+Then push a tag to trigger a deploy to dev:

 ```
 git tag dev-003
 git push origin dev-003
 ```

-By the way, this process is how you deploy any code or configuration change to the dev backend.
+This process is how you deploy any code or configuration change to the dev backend.

+1. Commit the change and push to origin
-1. Tag dev-[n+1]
+2. Tag dev-[n+1]
-2. Push the tag
+3. Push the tag to origin

 The code at the tag is then automatically built and deployed to the dev environment with terraform.